lambdablockchain/lambda-node/doc/build-freebsd.md

 (updated for FreeBSD 12.1)

-This guide describes how to build bitcoind and command-line utilities on FreeBSD.
+This guide describes how to build lambdad and command-line utilities on FreeBSD.

 This guide does not contain instructions for building the GUI.